Unit 5: Telemedicine Services

 All vendors operate in accordance with state laws and regulations, and their providers are licensed to practice in the state in which the member is located.
 Members must have the benefit associated with the service line to obtain these services from Well360 Virtual Health.

-Important!
-Well360 Virtual Health consists of providers within the Amwell Medical Group (AMG).
+IMPORTANT Well360 Virtual Health consists of providers within the Amwell Medical Group (AMG).

 For More Information